Skip to main content

 • itchy scalp

-• scratch marks on the scalp
+• tickling feeling on the scalp

-treatment notes for parents
+notes for parents

 view all exclusion periods